vitaliken/rsschool-cv-2021-/cv.md

 **Software testing basics**

 ### Master of Engineering
-BELARUSIAN STATE AGRICULTURAL ACADEMY
+Belarusian State Agricultural Academy
 2010 to 2016

 **The Faculty of Agriculturals Mechanization (Logistics Support)**

 ### Specialist
-BELARUSIAN STATE AGRICULTURAL ACADEMY
+Belarusian State Agricultural Academy
 2012 to 2015

 **The Faculty of economics (Enterprise Management)**

 ## Languages
-* **English** - A1
+* **English** - A2
 * **Russian** - native speaker